 While some countries have made impressive gains in achieving health-related targets, others are falling behind.
 Often the countries making the least progress are those affected by high levels of HIV/AIDS, economic hardship or conflict.

 Millennium Development Goal 1: eradicate extreme poverty and hunger

 Target 1.C.
 Halve, between 1990 and 2015, the proportion of people who suffer from hunger

-Malnutrition is the underlying cause of death in an estimated 45% of all deaths among children under five years of age.
-The proportion of underweight children in developing countries has declined from 28% to 17% between 1990 and 2012.
+Undernutrition which includes fetal growth restriction, stunting, wasting and deficienceies of vitamin A and zinc, along with suboptimal breastfeeding; is the underlying cause of death in an estimated 45% of all deaths among children under 5 years of age.
+The proportion of underweight children in developing countries has declined from 25% to 15% between 1990 and 2012.
 This rate of progress is close to the rate required to meet the MDG target, however improvements have been unevenly distributed between and within different regions.

 Millennium Development Goal 4: reduce child mortality

 Target 4.A.
 Reduce by two-thirds, between 1990 and 2015, the under-five mortality rate